pulumi/pulumi-aws-static-website/sdk/python/README.md

 - index.html (string) - the default document for the site.
 Defaults to index.html
 - error404 (string) - the default 404 error page
 - certificateARN (string) - the ARN of the ACM certificate to use for serving HTTPS.
 If one is not provided, a certificate will be created during the provisioning process
-- cacheTTL (number) - TTL inseconds for cached objects
+- cacheTTL (number) - TTL in seconds for cached objects
 - withLogs (boolean) - provision a bucket to house access logs
+- priceClass (string) - The [price class](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PriceClass.html) to use for the CloudFront configuration.
+Defaults to 100 if not specified.
+Valid values are `all`, `100`, and `200`"

 ## Outputs